I got the ghost signal right in the middle of a yawn.

 So the worldview can't be tampered with because then the whole equation that equals liberalism would fall apart.

-So this this volcano business is really nothing other than I don't want to speak specifically because I don't have not talked to Amy, but but liberals who don't believe facts like the power of the environment that we can't control it.
+So this volcano business is really nothing other than I don't want to speak specifically because I don't have not talked to Amy, but liberals who don't believe facts like the power of the environment, that we can't control it.

-We can't we didn't cause global warming, so we can't stop it.
+We didn't cause global warming, so we can't stop it.

-Um, if if if there the the earth warms itself, we know this.
+You know, if the earth warms itself, we know this.

 There were ice ages before there were automobiles, and yet we're alive today and not living in a glacier.

-There just common sense here does not enter into the equation because the world view will be tampered with and then crisis will say and and once the worldview, once this little cocoon that people have built to to surround themselves by has chinks in it, um then they'd rather not deal with that.
+And once the worldview, once this little cocoon that people have built to surround themselves by has chinks in it, then they'd rather not deal with that.

 It makes them think that they're better than other people because they notice these things and they have more compassion.

-But the answer to this is not just the spec the specifics of a volcano, But is to ask her to seriously sit down and you went to Yosemite.
+But the answer to this is not just the specifics of a volcano, but is to ask her to seriously sit down and you went to Yosemite.

-How in the world anybody can go into Yosemite or any other part of nature and think that we have anything to do with it, other than properly maintaining it and stewardship and so forth.
+How in the world anybody can go into Yosemite or any other part of nature and think that we have anything to do with it other than properly maintaining it and our stewardship and so forth.

 But in terms of the complexity of it all is beyond our ability to comprehend.